Eurocopter MH-65 Dolphin: Design

 The HH-65A's minimum equipment requirements exceeded anything previously packaged into a helicopter weighing less than 10,000 pounds (4,535 kg).
 Seventy-five percent of the HH-65's structure—including rotorhead, rotor blades and fuselage—consists of corrosion-resistant composite materials.

 Also a unique feature of the Dolphin is its computerized flight management system, which integrates state-of-the-art communications and navigation equipment.
 This system provides automatic flight control.
 At the pilot's direction, the system will bring the aircraft to a stable hover 50 ft above a selected object.
 This is an important safety feature in darkness or inclement weather.
 Selected search patterns can be flown automatically, freeing the pilot and copilot to concentrate on sighting & searching the object.

-A distinctive feature of the MH-65 is its fenestron ducted-fan anti-torque device.
-The fenestron consists of 11 blades spinning inside a circular housing at the base of the helicopter's tail fin.
+A distinctive feature of the MH-65 is its fenestron tail rotor, where a ducted fan rotates inside circular housing at the base of the helicopter's tail fin.
+Older H-65 helicopters had 11 evenly-spaced blades, while newer ones have 10 unevenly-spaced blades.

 Certified for single-pilot instrument flight rules (IFR) operation, the HH-65A was the first helicopter certified with a four-axis autopilot, allowing for hands-off hover over a pre-determined location.